bkesterbyld/maroon-potato/src/pages/index.md

       - title: Relational Data Modeling
         subtitle: ''
         content: >
-          Model data tables and complex relationships right from a web page.
-The service supports typical database fields and handles structured and unstructured data as well as objects.
+          Model complex relationships and mappings to existing data, but in an experience as simple as a spreadsheet.
+The service supports all kinds of data including structured, unstructured and blobs.
         actions: []
         image: images/relational-datat-modeling-jamstack-5.png
         media_position: right